garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 In Erlang/OTP 23 [erl_docgen] was extended to be able to emit [EEP-48] style
 documentation.
 This allowed the documentation to be used by `h(lists)` in the Erlang shell and external tools such as [Erlang LS].
-However, there are very few application outside Erlang/OTP that use `erl_docgen` to create documentation, so [EEP-48] style documentation was unavailable to those applications, until now that is.
+However, there are very few applications outside Erlang/OTP that use `erl_docgen` to create documentation, so [EEP-48] style documentation was unavailable to those applications.
+Until now!

 Sponsored by the [Erlang Ecosystem Foundation], [Radek Szymczyszyn] has [added] support for [EEP-48] into [edoc] which means that from Erlang/OTP 24